Introduction

 Approaching the Tribunal for a Termination and Possession Order

 If you, as a landlord, face a situation where a tenant consistently fails to pay rent and all preliminary efforts to resolve the matter (such as negotiation or repayment plans) have been unsuccessful, you may need to take legal steps to reclaim your property.
-Here’s how you can approach the NSW Civil and Administrative Tribunal (NCAT) for a termination and possession order:
+Here’s how you can approach NCAT for a termination and possession order:

 - Application to NCAT: Start by applying to NCAT for a termination and possession order.
 This is necessary when a tenant refuses to pay rent despite previous warnings and notices.